minmon6767/Chronos-Workspace-Study-Agent/README.md

 ## 🌐 Deploy It Free

-Since Chronos is 100% static, you can ship it live in under 2 minutes on any of these:
+Since Chronos is 100% static, you can ship it live in under 2 minutes

-- **GitHub Pages** → `Settings → Pages → Deploy from branch (main, root)`
-- **Netlify** → drag-and-drop the folder, or connect the repo for auto-deploys
-- **Vercel** → import the repo, zero configuration needed

 ---